evocount/ember-leaflet-pm/README.md

 </LeafletMap>
 ```

-Directly interacting with leaflet.pm is not supported, yet.
+Directly interacting with leaflet-geoman is not supported, yet.

 Contributing
 ------------------------------------------------------------------------------